 Much as I enjoy taking my own pictures, I’ve also come to love working on old ones.
 I spent a lot of time working with Derek on his second book, A Nazi in the Family.

-We’ve had access to hundreds of family images, some of which have turned out to be of some historic importance.
+We’ve had access to hundreds of his family images, some of which have turned out to be of some historic importance.
 There are rare photos of life in Nazi Germany, and it’s unusual to find candid images of an SS family – we’ve got lots.
 It’s fascinating, and a huge privilege to work with them, but it’s been a pretty steep learning curve – and I’m not at the top by a long way yet.